dropthejase/LLM-usicProducer/README.md

 I have several ideas on where to take this project forward:
 1. Retry training without pooled embeddings using Transformer-XL (which could provide for attention towards wider context length)
-2. Try using Transformer-XL with the pooled embeddings (this would be a stretch goal)
-3. Recreate the model but have more instrument groups, e.g. drums, percussion, bass, piano, synth leads, synth pads, guitars
+2. Recreate the model but have more instrument groups, e.g. drums, percussion, bass, piano, synth leads, synth pads, guitars
-4. Retrain the model using crowdsourced music - anyone want to contribute? :grin: (Send me a DM)
+3. Retrain the model using crowdsourced music - anyone want to contribute? :grin: (Send me a DM)

 ## License / Attribution
 [Back to Contents](https://github.com/dropthejase/LLM-usicProducer#contents)